Captain Caveman and the Teen Angels: Opening and closing credits

-The opening credits for each episode consisted of voice-over narration by Gary Owens:

-Set free by the Teen Angels from his prehistoric block of glacier ice, comes the world's first superhero, Captain Caveman!
-Now the constant companion to the Teen Angels—Brenda, Dee Dee and Taffy—in their hilarious, and sometimes scary mystery missions.
-Get ready for Captain Caveman and the Teen Angels!
+Each episode opens with voice-over narration by Gary Owens explaining how Captain Caveman was "set free by the Teen Angels from his prehistoric block of glacier ice."

 The music heard in the closing credits is the CB Bears theme.
 After the first three screens, the end credit roll is from the original two-hour version of Scooby's All-Star Laff-A-Lympics.

 Broadcast history

 Captain Caveman and the Teen Angels was broadcast in these following formats on ABC: